 Marketing FAME’s content is organized like no other book you’ve been assigned to read.
-That is, it’s calendrically organized, featuring one or more people or events for every day of the year — sometimes coincidentally and sometimes not-so-coincidentally corresponding to the day of the year they are discussed.
-This type of organization is intended to sensitize you to the importance of calendrical timing in the marketplace.
+That is, it’s organized as a calendar or daily planner, but with content featuring one or more people or events for every day of the year — sometimes coincidentally and sometimes not-so-coincidentally corresponding to the day of the year they are discussed.
+This type of organization is intended to sensitize you to the importance of calendar timing in the marketplace.

 “Calendars may be the most widely used and most influential marketing planning tools in the world.
 It is difficult to imagine astute marketing professionals not referring to calendars when planning and implementing marketing programs.
 Accordingly, Marketing FAME prompts readers to think calendrically.” — Charles L. Martin